 At the end of the scenic drive, make sure you walk down Capitol Gorge about half a mile and take a look at the canyon wall to see the Pioneer Register.

 Carved into the sandstone, you will notice various names and dates of explorers, surveyors, cowboys and early visitors who passed through the region.

 The Gifford’s were the last remaining family to reside in Fruita before the area became Capitol Reef National Park.
 The homestead contains orchards and the original Gifford House.

 You can buy delicious homemade pies, coffee, scones and cakes from inside the house and eat on picnic benches just outside the entrance, surrounded by peaceful scenery.

-Yes you are allowed to go fruit picking!
 As long as the fruit is in season for picking and the gate is unlocked, you can go right ahead and enter the orchard.
 If a gate is locked, it means the fruit isn’t ripe or it’s not ready to be picked.

 Get creative by moving around the area to find new ways of composing photographs.
 Include the fence, road, grass and rocks in your frame.

 Interested in photography?
 You might like our photography guides from around the world.